CBN’ll retain high interest rates to tame inflation — Cardoso

 Cardoso conceded that inflation was higher than he had hoped, blaming “distortions” mainly because of high food prices.

-“That is something that is not directly within our control,” he added.
-Also speaking, Victor Chiazor, Head, of Research at FSL Securities, said: “The CBN governors take on the high-interest rate is not unexpected given the level of inflation.
-However, the question is whether the apex bank will continue to tighten or hold its policy parameters until it sees a slowdown in inflation figures.
+“That obviously is something that is not directly within our control,” he added.
+Also speaking, Victor Chiazor, Head, Research at FSL Securities, said: “The CBN governors take on high interest rate is not unexpected given the level of inflation.
+However, the question is if the apex bank will continue to tighten or hold it’s policy parameters until it sees a slowdown in inflation figures.
 “Given that real return is still negative and inflation remains elevated, it will not be appropriate for the CBN to become dovish on its monetary decisions as that will further increase liquidity in the system and spur inflation further.”

 Disclaimer